What are Double Column Frames?

 Double columns are a great way to add impact resistance, frame protection, and frame capacity to your warehouse racking.
-Selective pallet rack frames typically have a front column and a rear column tied together by welded lacing channels.
-You can weld a second column to the back of a front column and rear column in certain circumstances.
+Selective pallet rack frames typically have front and rear columns tied together by welded lacing channels.
+In certain circumstances, you can weld a second column to the back of a front column and rear column.
 There are a few reasons for this.

 Impact Resistance